-Halton Hills is in a strong position to provide numerous opportunities in advanced manufacturing, food processing, clean technologies and agriculture for businesses keen to grow and acquire sophisticated talent, breakthrough concepts and innovations.
+Halton Hills is in a strong position to provide numerous opportunities in advanced manufacturing, food processing, agri-business and clean technologies for businesses keen to grow and acquire sophisticated talent, breakthrough concepts and innovations.
 The community can leverage factors such as a highly educated labour force, competitive tax rates, attractive R&D tax credits, favourable health care costs, convenient market access and a superior quality of life to help contribute to the success of any new investment.